mhanyc/software_security_reqs/README.md

 At least initially, this documentation will be used by InfoSec to measure systems against consensus best practice (informed by NIST).

-As we understand need and appetite, we will work with you (dear reader) to craft [SMART](https://en.wikipedia.org/wiki/SMART_criteria) requirements for your specific system development needs. (together ::hearts::)
+As we understand need and appetite, we will work with you (dear reader) to craft [SMART](https://en.wikipedia.org/wiki/SMART_criteria) requirements for your specific system development needs. (together :love_letter:)

 Here's how we do this.